sksry/drehmal-transposition/README.md

 - You use this datapack at your own risk.
 This is open-source, so you can personally determine whether or not this is safe to use.
 However, it is not commented for readability (for the most part).

 # Basics
-- The Book of Transposition is very easy to obtain.
+- The Tome of Transposition is very easy to obtain.
 Type:
 ```
 avSys.set_transpose(user, syntax)
 if syntax == "Terminus":